Democritus (460 BCE – circa 370 BCE)

 Dichotomy of Pleasure Read More »

-30 Phil, Chapter 11, Epicurus, Touchstone 30: Agnosticism.
+30 Philosophers, Chapter 11, Epicurus, Touchstone 30: Agnosticism.
 Agnostics assert that it is impossible to either prove or disprove certain claims, such as the existence of unicorns, ghosts, or Valhalla.
 Within OVM, Agnosticism is the empiricist view that sits between true believers and true skeptics.
 OVM is one of the Five Thought Tools in the TST Framework.